Origin (Brown novel): Plot

-Langdon and Ambra go to Casa Milà, and search for the poem.
+Meanwhile Langdon and Ambra reach Kirsch's apartment Casa Milà, and commence their search for Kirsch's favorite line of poetry.
 Langdon learns that Kirsch was dying of pancreatic cancer, prompting a rushed release of the presentation.
-Langdon finds that Kirsch owned a book of the complete works of William Blake, which he donated to Sagrada Família, leaving it open at a specific page.
-The police arrive and, as Ambra tries to explain she wasn't kidnapped, Kirsch's phone is destroyed.
-A helicopter with two Guardia Real agents arrives and gets her and Langdon to safety.
-Langdon assures Ambra that he can find Winston's physical location, so he can broadcast the discovery, and the helicopter takes them to Sagrada Família.
+Langdon finds that Kirsch owned a book of the complete works of William Blake, which he donated to Sagrada Família, leaving it open at a specific page and Langdon concludes that that's where they'll find Kirsch's favorite line of poetry.
+After a short while local police forces arrive, convinced that Langdon has kidnapped Ambra.
+As Ambra tries to vindicate Langdon by trying to explain that she was not kidnapped, Kirsch's phone is accidentally destroyed and thereby their only link to Winston.
+The police opens fire, trying to kill Langdon, in order to save Ambra and Ambra's arm catches a bullet.
+The wound remains fortunately minor though.
+Before the local authorities manage to arrest langdon, a helicopter with two Guardia Real agents arrives and Langdon and Ambra decide to enter the helicopter instead of dealing with the police.

+The Guardia Real agents want to take Langdon and Ambra to the royal palace but the two of them fear that they'd be in potential danger at the royal palace because of the myriad theories stating that the palace is involved in Edmond Kirsch's assassination.
+Additionally if Ambra and Langdon would end their search for the password, Kirsch's discovery would risk oblivion.
+Ambra manages to convince the Guardia Real agents to take them to the Sagrada Familia by threatening them with conducting their termination if they disobey her.

 There, the two discover that the password is the final stanza of Four Zoas, "The dark Religions are departed & sweet Science reigns".
 On the Regent's orders, Ávila arrives, killing both agents and chasing Langdon and Ambra.
 In an ensuing fight, Ávila falls to his death.
 Langdon and Ambra escape the police in the helicopter.